 |Cloud Security||Good, but depends on the security measures of the service provider.||Most secure.||Secure.|

 |Performance||Low to medium.||Very High.||Very High.|

-All the three cloud types hold important position in the IT industry and offer varied benefits that appeal to different organizations in various situations.
+All three cloud types hold an important position in the IT industry and offer varied benefits that appeal to different organizations in various situations.

-If you have any doubt regarding this write-up, feel free to contact via comment section below.
+If you have any doubts regarding this write-up, feel free to contact via the comment section below.